Controllable LLM Reasoning via Sparse Autoencoder-Based Steering: Experiments

 \paragraph{Baselines.} We compare SAE-Steering with three representative control methods: \begin{itemize}[itemsep=1pt, topsep=2pt, parsep=0pt, leftmargin=*, label=$\circ$] \item \textbf{Logit Boosting}, which directly boosts the logits of strategy-specific keywords; \item \textbf{Think Intervention}~\citep{ThinkingIntervention}, which inserts human-crafted instructions into the middle of the reasoning process; \item \textbf{Vector Steering}~\citep{SteeringVector_ICLR}, which uses an LLM to annotate reasoning strategies for constructing contrastive datasets, then extracts control vectors via contrast pairs. \end{itemize}

 \paragraph{Evaluation Protocol.} We evaluate control effectiveness following the procedure described in Stage 2 of Section~\ref{sec:steering}.
 Importantly, for feature selection in Stage 2 of SAE-Steering, we use only GPT-4o~\citep{gpt4o} as the judge.
 For test evaluation, we employ three LLM judges---GPT-4o~\citep{gpt4o}, Gemini-2.5-flash~\citep{gemini}, and Deepseek-V3.2~\citep{deepseek}---to vote as judges.
 This majority voting mitigates individual judge biases and ensures more reliable evaluation.
 We also test the agreement between LLM judges and human annotators, which achieves a high agreement rate of 0.82 (see Appendix~\ref{app:llm_judge_reliable} for details), confirming the reliability of LLM judges.
+The standardized prompt used for all LLM-as-a-Judge evaluations is shown in Appendix Figure~\ref{fig:llm_as_judges}.

-\paragraph{Implementation Details.} We train TopK-SAEs~\citep{TopK} (with $K=50$) on the last layer of DeepSeek-R1-Distill-Llama-8B~\citep{guo2025deepseek} (hereafter referred to as R1-Llama-8B) and Qwen3-8B~\citep{yang2025qwen3technicalreport}.
+\paragraph{Implementation Details.} We train TopK-SAEs~\citep{TopK} with latent dimension $M=65{,}536$ (\ie an expansion factor of 16 over the LRM activation size $N=4{,}096$) and $K=50$ on the last layer of DeepSeek-R1-Distill-Llama-8B~\citep{guo2025deepseek} (hereafter referred to as R1-Llama-8B) and Qwen3-8B~\citep{yang2025qwen3technicalreport}.
 For SAE-Steering hyperparameters, we set $n=2$ and $\tau=0.1$ in Stage 1, and continuation length $T=512$ in Stage 2.
+In all experiments, we apply only one strategy-specific feature per test case; we do not simultaneously activate multiple strategy features.
 For sampling, we set the temperature to 0 during control effectiveness evaluations to eliminate confounding effects from sampling stochasticity.
 For error correction experiments, we adopt the officially recommended temperature of 0.6 and set the maximum token length to 32,768.
+We additionally report inference latency on GPQA in Appendix Table~\ref{tab:latency} to provide transparency on the computational overhead of steering.